supplantr/busking/README.md

 ## command-line usage

-    usage: xdg-open [file|directory|protocol]
+    usage: xdg-open [file|protocol]

 ## configuration

 `$HOME/.config/busking/config` takes precedence over `/etc/xdg/busking/config`.

-See included `config` for a working example.
+See included `config` for an example.

 ### config options

-    # comment
+The argument given to `xdg-open` is appended to `cmd`.

+    @regex = cmd

+is matched against the argument given to `xdg-open`.

+    regex = cmd

+is matched against the mimetype of the argument.
+Use `mimetype -b file` (provided by File::MimeInfo) to determine mimetype.

+    cmd?:terminal

+signifies that `cmd` should be executed in either the current terminal or in a new `terminal` (i.e., `terminal -e cmd`).

+    #comment

 is a comment.
 Inline comments are not valid.

-    terminal = app

-must precede regex definitions.

-    app->term

-signifies that app is to be launched in the terminal defined above.

-    @ regex = app

-is matched against the argument given to `xdg-open`.

-    regex = app

-is matched against the mimetype of the argument.

-**note:** Use `mimetype -b FILE` (provided by File::MimeInfo) to determine
-          mimetype.